Forename · entry I

 Beyond that, the name's cultural footprint is the cumulative footprint of the very large number of women who have carried it through the late twentieth century — a bearer-led rather than a fictional or mythological footprint.

-V. See also
+VIII.
+See also

 The companion entry on the surname is at Cunningham.
 A note on why the combined name is so common is at The combined name.
 A list of well-documented bearers is at People named Jennifer Cunningham.